RaginBajin/machine-learning-open-course/README.md

 - Node: Enter in `nodejs-example` and run `npm install`.
 Then launch with `node example.js` or `node naturalDemo.js`.
 - WordPress: Download [this repo](https://github.com/pieroit/dropout-plugin).
 Rename the `src` folder to `dropout` and upload it in `wp-content/plugins` as you would do with any plugin.
+- Spark: This is complicated.
+You should first download the MovieLens dataset and put the files in the `spark-example/data`, then submit the `spark-example/recommend.py` script to your cluster, and ask recommendations from the `spark-example/demo.py` script. contact me if you need help :)

 ## Live talks